s-vinay/explore-dbt/index.md

 Before we deep dive into each of these parts it is important to call-out the pre-requisites for this learning series.

 - knowledge of SQL
-- Python data structures like list and dictionaries
+- data structures like list and dictionaries
 - knowledge of Jinja template design is an added advantage

 Let us now get into action.